 You can sit at your dining table at the Mipo Oceanside Hotel Busan and watch the sunset over the fascinating cityscape.

-If you’re happy to splash out a bit on the best accommodation option, or if you’re travelling in a group, opt for the family suite at this Haeundae hotel.
+If you’re happy to splash out a bit on the best accommodation option, or if you’re traveling in a group, opt for the family suite at this Haeundae hotel.

 It’s huge and gorgeous, and has everything you need for a perfect vacation, including towels and toiletries.
 You can keep your luggage light, which is ideal if you plan to do lots of shopping.